javadmokhtari/EnglishFromEnvironment/README.md

 # EnglishFromMidTermExams
 English words that I learn while reading for my mid exams.

+# TODO
+  - 1 find other meanings of these words and example sentences for each one.

 ## 1. Embedded RealTime Systems
 Intersection = تقاطع